quadsurf/mongoose_countries_app/readme.md

 ## Countries App

-For tonight, we'd like you to combine your knowledge of express, mongo and mongoose to build an application that has full CRUD on countries.
+Combine your knowledge of express, mongo and mongoose to build an application that has full CRUD on countries.

 Each country should have a/an: